Foreign relations of the United States

 The United States has formal diplomatic relations with most nations.
-This includes all UN member and observer states other than Bhutan, Iran, North Korea and Syria, and the UN observer State of Palestine, the last of which the U.S. does not recognize.
+This includes all United Nations members and observer states other than Bhutan, Iran and North Korea, and the UN observer Territory of Palestine.
 Additionally, the U.S. has diplomatic relations with Kosovo and the European Union.

 The United States federal statutes relating to foreign relations can be found in Title 22 of the United States Code.
-The United States has the most diplomatic posts of any state.
+The United States has the second-most diplomatic posts of any state, after China.